 Limitations and gaps

-Several important key issues remain from this comparative analysis of ICL and GGBLs.
-For starters, there has been an insufficient examination of the default costs associated with GGBLs for individuals.
+Several important issues remain from this comparative analysis of ICLs and TBRLs.
+For starters, there has been an insufficient examination of the default costs associated with TBRLs for individuals.
 A critical point here is that people defaulting on student loans also end up damaging their overall credit reputations, which results in them having difficulty and higher costs when attempting to secure non-student loans.
-There is similarly a lack of information related to the public sector costs associated with GGBLs.
-These costs are incurred by governments that must compensate banks when student debtors fail to repay loans.
-Insufficient empirical documentation has been collected regarding the value of consumption smoothing for debtors with ICLs.
-Finally, the likely inability of public sector administrative structures to provide for the efficient collection of ICLs in many developing countries remains unresolved.
+There is similarly a lack of information related to the public sector costs associated with TBRLs.
+These costs are incurred by governments since all unpaid debts are financed from taxpayer receipts.
+Furthermore, insufficient empirical documentation has been collected regarding the value of consumption smoothing for debtors with ICLs.
+Finally, the potential inability of public sector administrative structures to provide for the efficient collection of ICLs in some developing countries remains a policy implementation issue.

 Summary and policy advice

-Over the last 20 years there has been a strong move towards the adoption of ICLs to finance higher education.
-Around eight countries have now followed Australia's lead in using the income tax system to collect contingent debt, and there is little doubt that this type of reform will continue.
-Essential reasons for the continuing transformation of student loans include the lack of insurance with GGBLs against both consumption hardship and default.
+Over the last 30 years there has been a strong move toward the adoption of ICLs to finance higher education.
+More than a handful of countries, and given policy debate and ongoing research findings, potentially a few more will soon, have followed Australia's lead in using employer withholding in the income tax or social security system to collect contingent debt.
+Essential reasons for the continuing transformation of student loans include the lack of insurance with TBRLs against both consumption hardship and default.
 While ICLs provide the type of insurance mechanism to allow equitable and transactionally efficient loan collections, there is a need in many developing countries’ institutional environments to focus on improvements in administrative capacities.
 When this occurs, there should be little doubt that ICL reforms are apposite worldwide.